Dionysus: Eleusinian Mysteries

 By some accounts, Iacchus was the husband of Demeter.
 Several other sources identify Iacchus as Demeter's son.
 The earliest such source, a fourth-century BC vase fragment at Oxford, shows Demeter holding the child Dionysus on her lap.
-By the first-century BC, Demeter suckling Iacchus had become such a common motif, that the Latin poet Lucretius could use it as an apparently recognizable example of a lover's euphemism.
-A scholiast on the second-century AD Aristides, explicitly names Demeter as Iacchus' mother.
+By the first-century BC, Demeter suckling Iacchus had become such a common motif, that the Latin poet Lucretius could use it as an apparently recognisable example of a lover's euphemism.
+A scholiast on the second-century AD Aristides, explicitly names Demeter as Iacchus's mother.

 Orphism

 In the Orphic tradition, the "first Dionysus" was the son of Zeus and Persephone, and was dismembered by the Titans before being reborn.
-Dionysus was the patron god of the Orphics, who they connected to death and immortality, and he symbolized the one who guides the process of reincarnation.
+Dionysus was the patron god of the Orphics, who they connected to death and immortality, and he symbolised the one who guides the process of reincarnation.

 This Orphic Dionysus is sometimes referred to with the alternate name Zagreus (Ζαγρεύς).
 The earliest mentions of this name in literature describe him as a partner of Gaia and call him the highest god.
-Aeschylus linked Zagreus with Hades, as either Hades' son or Hades himself.
+Aeschylus linked Zagreus with Hades, as either Hades's son or Hades himself.
 Noting "Hades' identity as Zeus' katachthonios alter ego", Timothy Gantz thought it likely that Zagreus, originally, perhaps, the son of Hades and Persephone, later merged with the Orphic Dionysus, the son of Zeus and Persephone.
 However, no known Orphic sources use the name "Zagreus" to refer to the Orphic Dionysus.
 It is possible that the association between the two was known by the third century BC, when the poet Callimachus may have written about it in a now-lost source.
 Callimachus, as well as his contemporary Euphorion, told the story of the dismemberment of the infant Dionysus, and Byzantine sources quote Callimachus as referring to the birth of a "Dionysos Zagreus", explaining that Zagreus was the poets' name for the chthonic aspect of Dionysus.
 The earliest definitive reference to the belief that Zagreus is another name for the Orphic Dionysus is found in the late first century writings of Plutarch.
-The fifth century Greek poet Nonnus' Dionysiaca tells the story of this Orphic Dionysus, in which Nonnus calls him the "older Dionysos ... illfated Zagreus", "Zagreus the horned baby", "Zagreus, the first Dionysos", "Zagreus the ancient Dionysos", and "Dionysos Zagreus".
+The fifth century Greek poet Nonnus's Dionysiaca tells the story of this Orphic Dionysus, in which Nonnus calls him the "older Dionysos ... illfated Zagreus", "Zagreus the horned baby", "Zagreus, the first Dionysos", "Zagreus the ancient Dionysos", and "Dionysos Zagreus".

 Worship and festivals in Rome

+Bacchus was most often known by that name in Rome and other locales in the Republic and Empire, although many "often called him Dionysus."